amazon-science/nl2sql-omop-cdm/docs/_sources/index.rst.txt

 What data processing decisions did the team make based on the business objectives and customer data quality, type, size?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-56 Natural Language Queries (NLQ) and their corresponding OMOP CDM were created in base of Merck's highest value queries.
-Alternative ways in which those can be asked were then delivered by Odysseus, a customer vendor specialized in OMOP CDM.
+56 Natural Language Queries (NLQ) and their corresponding OMOP CDM were created based on their highest value queries.
+Alternative ways in which those can be asked (equivalent questions) were also generated.

 What models and methodologies are the team exploring and why?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^